bhvima/NASA-USLI-2021/README.md

 * No external hardware or software is permitted outside the team’s prep area or the launch vehicle itself prior to launch.

+* Magnetometers and any data gathered by a magnetometer is an example of a similar technology that is prohibited due to not knowing if the generic planetary body we are simulating a landing on has a magnetic field.

 ## Solution

 The payload will be capable of autonomously locating the launch vehicle upon landing and identify its grid position on an aerial image of the launch field (with the dimension of each grid box equal to or less than 250 feet by 250 feet) without the use of a global positioning system (GPS).
 The payload will consist of an Inertial Navigation System (INS), radio and a power source.
 Using the measurements from the onboard sensor the payload will compute its relative position to the launch site.
 There will be a constant downlink of the data via the radio to the ground station.
 The criterion for success is defined by accurate calculation of the launch vehicles current position within the range of the launch field (2500 feet in every direction), downlink of telemetry data and safe recovery of payload.